platu/libsensehat-cpp/docs/pwm.md

 ## Shell export versus library function

+**The content of this section is obsolete due to the October 2025 code update, which manages PWM channels using persistent file descriptors.**

 At the very first run it is advised to do the `export` job manually as it takes "some time" to load the chip configuration within the `/sys/class/pwm/pwmchip0` tree.